-Unit C1, the youngest scarp colluvium, is an organic-rich silty deposit that was difficult to differentiate from unit 17b, and is partly obscured by modern soil development.
-The colluvial wedge was largely identified by its extremely loose texture, and the termination of a fault (the fault that cuts unit C2) at its base.
-The C1 colluvial wedge accumulated on the hanging wall of the main Taylorsville fault trace, extends over a horizontal distance of about 1.6 m, and attains a maximum thickness of about 10 cm in the South trench.
-Charcoal from the C2 colluvium yielded ages of 0.5 ± 0.01 ka (AE-S-RC17a) and 0.2 ± 0.2 ka (AE-S-RC17b).
+modern soil development.
+The wedge was largely identified by its extremely loose texture and the upward termination of a fault (the fault that cuts unit C2) at its base.
+The C1 wedge accumulated on the hanging wall of the main Taylorsville fault trace, extends over a horizontal distance of about 1.6 m, and attains a maximum thickness of about 10 cm in the South trench.
+Charcoal from the C1 colluvium yielded ages of $0.2 \pm$ 0.2 ka (AE-S-RC17a) and $0.5 \pm 0.01$ ka (AE-S-RC17b).